apple/foundationdb/design/recovery-internals.md

 Recovery typically won’t get stuck at reading the txnStateStore step because once the master can lock tLogs, it should always be able to read the txnStateStore for the tLogs.

-However, reading the txnStateStore can be slow because it needs to read from disk (through openDiskQueueAdapter() function) and the txnStateStore size increases as the cluster size increases.
+However, reading the txnStateStore can be slow because it needs to read from disk (through `openDiskQueueAdapter()` function) and the txnStateStore size increases as the cluster size increases.
 Recovery can take a long time if reading the txnStateStore is slow.
 To achieve faster recovery, we have improved the speed of reading the txnStateStore in FDB 6.2 by parallelly reading the txnStateStore on multiple tLogs based on tags.

 **Recruiting roles step.**
 There are cases where the recovery can get stuck at recruiting enough roles for the txn system configuration.
 For example, if a cluster with replica factor equal to three has only three tLogs and one of them dies during the recovery, the cluster will not succeed in recruiting 3 tLogs and the recovery will get stuck.
 Another example is when a new database is created and the cluster does not have a valid txnStateStore.
 To get out of this situation, the master will use an emergency transaction to forcibly change the configuration such that the recruitment can succeed.
 This configuration change may temporarily violate the contract of the desired configuration, but it is only temporary.

-We can use the trace event “MasterRecoveredConfig”, which dumps the information of the new transaction system’s configuration, to diagnose why the recovery is blocked in this phase.
+We can use the trace event `MasterRecoveredConfig`, which dumps the information of the new transaction system’s configuration, to diagnose why the recovery is blocked in this phase.

 ## Phase 4: RECOVERY_TRANSACTION